-I would like to share this article on Tuscany from Italia Living that was written by Kinzica Sorrenti on March 18, 2015.
+I would like to share this article on Tuscany from Italia Living that was written by Kinzica Sorrentino in March 2015.
 Great information to save and check off as each destination is explored.

 Tuscany offers many different experiences, on one hand, there are the art cities such as Florence, Siena, Pisa, and Lucca, on the other, there’s the countryside with its towns, villages, hills, castles, and vineyards.
-One of the best things about Tuscany is getting lost in the small roads of the territory and discover new hidden gems: beautiful and ancient towns where we can feel a different atmosphere from everywhere else in the world.
-If you don’t know where to start, here you’ll find a list of 37 charming small towns that boast the Bandiera Arancione.
+One of the best things about Tuscany is getting lost in the small roads.
+Here is a list of several charming towns to get you started.